JCSDA/jedi-docs/docs/index.rst

 Welcome to the Joint Effort for Data assimilation Integration (JEDI)!

-JEDI is an innovative data assimilation system for Earth System Prediction.

-It is a project for the `Joint Center for Data Assimilation <https://jcsda.org>`_.

-..
-This documentation will help you get started with JEDI whether you are a user or a developer.
+JEDI is a sophisticated and versatile **data assimilation (DA)** system for Earth System Prediction.
+The JEDI software package can be run on a variety of platforms from laptops to supercomputers, for a variety of purposes, from teaching and learning DA fundamentals to the development and validation of new DA algorithms and observational operators, to leading-edge atmospheric and oceanic research, to operational weather forecasting.
+It is designed to readily accommodate new atmospheric and oceanic models and new observation systems.

+JEDI is developed and distributed by the `Joint Center for Data Assimilation <https://jcsda.org>`_, a `multi-agency <https://jcsda.org/partners>`_ research center hosted by `the University Corporation for Atmospheric Research (UCAR) <https://www.ucar.edu>`_ and `UCAR Community Programs (UCP) <https://www.ucar.edu/community-programs>`_.
+JCSDA is dedicated to improving and accelerating the quantitative use of research and operational satellite data in weather, ocean, climate and environmental analysis and prediction systems.

+JEDI is a community effort and external contributions are welcome.
+This document serves as both a user manual and a developers' guide.

+If you have questions about the JEDI project, JEDI usaage, JEDI components, or this document, please `visit our forums <https://forums.jcsda.org>`_.

 Table of Contents
 -----------------